 Cashews grow in tropical climates and are native to the coastal areas of northeastern Brazil.
-They are a tree nut, so of course, they grow on trees.
-But, did you know they are really the seed of a fruit called the cashew apple?
+They are tree nuts, so of course, they grow on trees.
+But did you know they are really the seed of a fruit called the cashew apple?

 Uses For Cashew Cream

 Cashew cream is the perfect substitute for heavy cream.
 This means cashew cream can be used as the base ingredient to make a variety of things, from salad dressings to dairy-free cheese.

 Cashews are great for making cream sauces!
 With this easy Cashew Cream, you can easily satisfy those cravings for creamy vegan pasta, casseroles and more!
 It's perfect for making delicious plant-based Alfredo, mac and cheese and basically any other cream-based sauce of your desire.